snowplow/ansible-playbooks/README.md

 ## Copyright and license

-Snowplow Development Environment is copyright 2014 Snowplow Analytics Ltd.
+Snowplow Ansible Playbooks is copyright 2014 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.